 Eat some Lu Rou Fan 滷肉饭

 One of the simplest and cheapest dishes you can get in Taiwan is Lu Rou Fan, or braised meat rice.
 It’s really just white rice topped with minced meat and gravy and sounds very basic, but when it is done well it is so tasty and I can eat more than one bowl.
-Formosa Chang is a pretty well known outlet around the Songshan area that specialises in Lu Rou Fan, though from what the internet is telling me, I need to go check out Jin Feng braised meat rice instead (it’s close to Chiang Kai Shek so you could do that on Day 1 as well) I definitely enjoyed eating this.
+Formosa Chang is a pretty well-known outlet around the Songshan area that specialises in Lu Rou Fan, Jin Feng braised meat rice which is close to Chiang Kai Shek is also very popular.

 Opening Hours: 9am – 10pm everyday

 Getting There: There are several outlets all around Taipei – I went to the one at Yong Ji street close to Wufenpu (Hou Shan Pi station), but the outlet along Tong Hua Street is within walking distance of Taipei 101 and makes more sense in this particular itinerary

 History at Sun Yat Sen Memorial Hall 國父紀念館